San Diego Workplace Discrimination Lawyer

 If you have been subject to unlawful workplace practices, reach out to the San Diego workplace discrimination lawyers at Law Office of George Gedulin to learn about your rights under the anti-discrimination statutes.
 We can help you understand your legal options and an effective course for seeking justice for the harmful treatment you sustained.

 As part of the requirement for employers to provide workplaces free of discrimination, state and federal laws also require companies to make reasonable accommodations for employees who need them.
 For instance, if a pregnant worker needs more frequent restroom breaks, the employer must find a way to meet their needs.
 The accommodations do not have to be exactly what the employee requested, but they should be such to ensure that discriminatory practices are not at play.
 Also, the employer does not have to make accommodations that would cause undue hardship.

 Remedies Under Anti-Discrimination Laws

 Employees who have been discriminated against in the workplace may be entitled to several legal remedies.

 - Front pay

 - Punitive damages

 In addition, if an employer is found to have engaged in discriminatory practices, it may be ordered to change its policies and implement training to prevent such conduct from occurring in the future.

-Our lawyers in San Diego can ensure that you successfully file your discrimination claim.
+Our workplace discrimination lawyers in San Diego can ensure that you successfully file your discrimination claim.
 We can also represent you throughout your case, seeking an optimal result on your behalf.
 Whether your matter can be resolved through negotiations or must be litigated, we will fight hard for you.